 Subsidiaries are entities controlled by the Group.
 Control exists when the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The consolidated financial statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.

-The consolidated financial statements of the Group comprise the Company and its fully owned subsidiary Abu Dhabi National Insurance Company (Services) Ltd. which is registered in the United Kingdom and does not carry any insurance or reinsurance business.
+The consolidated financial statements of the Group comprise the Company and its fully owned subsidiary Abu Dhabi National Insurance Company (Services) Ltd. which is registered in the United Kingdom.